Monday, April 13, 2026

 Texas Chainsaw Massacre

-And for those in the back, there was not a real Leatherface.
+And for those in the back: no, there was not a real Leatherface.

 Wednesday, June 9, 2021